Kim Potter sentenced to 2 years in Daunte Wright's death

 “My son shouldn’t have to wear a ‘rest in peace’ shirt of his dad,” Whitaker said.

-The story been corrected to show Potter faces sentencing for first-degree manslaughter, not first-degree murder.
+The story been corrected to show Potter faced sentencing for first-degree manslaughter, not first-degree murder.

 Webber contributed from Fenton, Michigan.